Typedescriptor/org-website/content/docs/listings/moderators.md

 * **Feedback from Typedescriptor users**
 * **Dependency management** &nbsp;&nbsp; Some packages are transitive dependencies of other packages.
 We generally try to list dependencies
 * [**Sponsorships**](../sponsorships)
+* During the beta, we'll allow moderators to suppress more problems than usual to help grow Typedescriptor's listing base.